 - Advising governmental and quasi-governmental entities on policy and legislative developments

-- Pending environmental legislation will increase the demands and scrutiny on businesses that impact the environment
+- Pending environmental legislation that will increase the demands and scrutiny on businesses that impact the environment

-- Canada's international obligations under various environmental treaties and its commitments under the NAFTA Environmental Cooperation Agreement are forcing businesses to take a rigorous approach to environmental planning and remediation
+- Canada's international obligations under various environmental treaties and its commitments under the NAFTA Environmental Cooperation Agreement, which are forcing businesses to take a rigorous approach to environmental planning and remediation

-- Waste management, waste disposal and recycling are pressing concerns today, and our firm has more experience than any other Canadian firm dealing with these issues
+- The pressing concerns in relation to waste management, waste disposal and recycling: our firm has more experience than any other Canadian firm dealing with these issues

 - Emissions trading, whether provincially, nationally or internationally, which will have increasing significance for companies operating in Canada, as will the potential to be involved in green energy initiatives.